Differentially private multivariate medians: Main results

-Depth-based medians are generally robust, in the sense that they are not affected by outliers.
-For instance, depth-based medians have a high breakdown point and favorable properties related to the influence function \citep{Chen2002, Zuo2004}.
-This makes them an interesting direction of study in a differentially private setting.
-Examples of commonly used depth functions include the halfspace depth (or Tukey depth) \citep{Tukey1974}, the simplicial depth \citep{Liu1988}, the spatial depth \citep{Vardi2000,Serfling2002}, the integrated dual depth (IDD) \citep{Cuevas2009}, and the integrated-rank-weighted (IRW) depth \citep{RAMSAY201951}.
-For a precise definition of the depth functions we discuss here, as well as a discussion of their basic properties, see Section~\ref{sec::depth} below.
-If instead of the median one is interested in computing depth values themselves, this can be done privately with an additive noise mechanism, such as the Laplace mechanism \citep{Dwork2006}; see Section~\ref{sec::computing-depths}.
+Examples of commonly used depth functions include the halfspace depth (or Tukey depth) \citep{Tukey1974}, the simplicial depth \citep{Liu1988}, the spatial depth \citep{Vardi2000,Serfling2002}, the integrated dual depth (IDD) \citep{Cuevas2009}, and the integrated-rank-weighted (IRW) depth \citep{RAMSAY201951}. \kr{For the reader's convenience, we provide a brief review of these depth functions and their basic properties in Section~\ref{sec::depth}.
+We emphasize that this is a small selection of the large number of depth functions used in the literature, and reviewing them all is outside of the scope of this work.